-Deciding how much sleep your baby needs varies parent to parent.
-There is no actual set standard for an exact amount of rest that babies need.
+Deciding how much sleep your baby needs varies from parent to parent.
+There is no actual set standard for the exact amount of rest that babies need.
 But you can bet your baby will rest more when they are newborns than any other time.

 Sleeping is how they grow and regain strength for their little bodies.
+Read for:

-Baby sleep charts
+- Baby sleep schedule

 Although there is no magic number of hours that is set in stone for a perfect night’s sleep for babies, there is still a baby sleep chart that helps guide you on what is commonly known as the norm in a baby’s sleep pattern.

 Remember these are just basic guidelines for sleeping.
 Many babies may sleep more or less and that is normal for them.

 - Newborns will rest a combined total of 15 hours a day.
 This is nighttime and nap times combined.

 - 3-month-old babies will start to sleep a little longer at night with shorter nap times but will still use about 15 hours a day

 - By the time they reach 6 months old, they will sleep almost 11 hours a night with only 2 nap times per day.